husayt/josediazgonzalez.com/_posts/2009-11-28-quick-tip-translating-model-variables.markdown

 ---
-  title: Quick Tip - Translating Model Variables
+  title:       "Quick Tip - Translating Model Variables"
+  description: Translating CakePHP Model variables and validation rules isn't straight-forward to new developers.
+However, it is possible through the use of the class constructor.
   category:    Internationalization
   tags:
     - cakephp
     - quicktip